Appropriate Adult: Plot

 The police find remains of several more victims.
 Fred leads the police to a rural location, where he says he feels Anna's presence; he tells Janet that Anna is "guiding" him through her.
-Savage tells Janet that Anna was Fred's teenage babysitter while he was married to Catherine in 1967; they had an affair and she went missing.
+Savage tells Janet that Anna was Fred's teenage babysitter while he was married to Rena in 1967; they had an affair, she became pregnant and then went missing.

 Fred and Rose are jointly charged with murder and Savage tells Janet she is no longer required.
 Her family life resumes until Fred calls her from prison; she agrees to help him find a solicitor, to the dismay of Josh and Mike.
 A twelfth body is identified as Anna.
 With Janet's help, Fred begins writing a memoir.

 Mike and Janet meet a journalist who suspects that the Wests may have been involved in the ritual killings of children.
 She agrees to sell information to him.
-Fred describes to Janet hearing the screams of children in a barn, and that there were at least 20 more murders.
+Fred describes to Janet hearing the screams of children in a barn, and that there were at least 20 more victims.
 When Janet cancels her Christmas visit, Fred calls her, saying he sees more of Anna in her than in Rose.

 Fred hangs himself in prison.
 As her duty of confidence no longer applies, she recounts everything Fred told her.
 Bennett dismisses Fred's book and tells her that Janet meant nothing to him.
 At home, Mike catches Janet preparing to swallow pills.
 She confesses that she misses feeling needed and important.

 In court, Janet testifies that Fred described Rose as sadistic and murderous.
-She lies that she has never spoken to the media about the case and collapses.
+She lies under oath that she has never spoken to the media about the case and collapses.
 Appearing in court again, she admits that she had sold her story.
 The defence accuses her of encouraging Fred to invent lurid stories, and suggests she was romantically involved with him.
-She testifies that she was only interested in the truth, and Rose is found guilty.
+She testifies that she was only interested in the truth, and Rose is found guilty and sentenced to life in prison.
 The journalist finds a location matching Fred's description of the barn, but Janet expresses doubt that the truth will ever be known and returns to family life.